What’s Up Doc? 5 Health Steps to Take Before You Go Abroad

 - Students simply contact International SOS through a phone call, email, or chat message through an app and International SOS will provide health advice, telemedicine, or can arrange for an appointment with a local medical provider.

 - Students will be charged for GeoBlue Health Services for the fall 2021 semester.
 This charge will be posted to your student account.
-Details on specific fall 2021 and spring 2022 costs will be available in July 2021.
 Learn more on our finances page.